natanlao/unclaimed-property/README.md

 ## Usage

 You'll need:

-* A copy of the unclaimed property record database saved as `property.csv`.
+* a copy of the unclaimed property record database saved as `property.csv`,

-* A CSV of your contacts in Outlook format saved as `people.csv`.
-(Check unclaimed.sql for the expected format)
+* a CSV of your contacts in Outlook format saved as `people.csv`.
+(Check unclaimed.sql for the expected format),

-* sqlite3
+* sqlite3, and

-* xsv
+* xsv.

 ### Downloading the property database